trion-development/docker-ng-cli/README.md

 # docker-ng-cli

-Docker container for Angular CLI as build container.
+Docker image for Angular CLI to use as build container.

 Image on dockerhub: https://hub.docker.com/r/trion/ng-cli/

 Currently uses node 8 (npm 5) and Debian stretch as base distribution.